Heroin Addiction Treatment in Janesville, WI

 Holistic Approach to Treatment

 MAT is a holistic approach to heroin addiction treatment that includes a combination of medications, counseling, and support services.
 This comprehensive approach helps to address the physical and psychological aspects of addiction, providing a personalized treatment plan tailored to the individual’s needs.
 MAT is proven to be effective in helping individuals to recover and maintain long-term sobriety.

 Certified Opioid Treatment Programs

-When seeking treatment for heroin addiction, it’s important to choose a drug and alcohol treatment center that has a certified opioid treatment program that allows them to provide MAT.
+When seeking treatment for heroin addiction, it’s important to choose an alcohol and drug treatment center that has a certified opioid treatment program that allows them to provide MAT.
 Having a medical doctor on staff is also beneficial, as they can provide the necessary medications and support needed to help individuals successfully recover from their addiction.

 Medication-Assisted Treatment for Heroin Addiction

 At AMS Of Wisconsin - Janesville, LLC, our medical doctors and certified addiction counselors work together to provide the highest quality of care possible.
 The goal of this program is to help individuals suffering from heroin addiction reach their goals of recovery and live healthier and happier life.
 With the help of MAT, individuals can take control of their lives and reclaim the joys of sobriety.

 The FDA has approved several medications that have been proven to help with MAT for heroin addiction.
 These medications can be used to reduce withdrawal symptoms, minimize cravings, and help individuals achieve and maintain their sobriety.
 The most commonly prescribed drugs for MAT are methadone, buprenorphine, and naltrexone.